With CBD popularity at an all-time high, consumers are still trying to sort the best products from the worst…

 For those of us in the 31 states where CBD is legal to purchase, that means we can walk or drive down to the nearest Walgreens or CVS to pick up a variety of different CBD products – from lotions to tinctures to cooling creams.

-At my local CVS, just a short 5-minute walk from my office in Baltimore, I can walk up to the counter and purchase over 20 different products from 9 different brands.
+At the local CVS, just a short 5-minute walk from the National Institute for Cannabis Investors office in Baltimore, you can walk up to the counter and purchase over 20 different products from 9 different brands.

-As I browse through the rest of the store, I can also find all sorts of different products from various well-known brands that advertise wellness and beauty buys with the recognizable hemp plant on the label.
+As you browse through the rest of the store, you can also find all sorts of different products from various well-known brands that advertise wellness and beauty buys with the recognizable hemp plant on the label.

-Several lotions advertise being “enriched with 100% pure natural hemp seed oil,” and I found an entire line of hair care products claiming to be infused with “cannabis sativa (hemp) seed oil.”
+Several lotions advertise being “enriched with 100% pure natural hemp seed oil,” and you can find an entire line of hair care products claiming to be infused with “cannabis sativa (hemp) seed oil.”

 Here’s the thing – these products made with “hemp oil” don’t contain any trace of CBD or THC.
 That’s not to say the products aren’t made with quality ingredients, but it does beg the question, why are we paying more for these if we’re not getting any trace of CBD?